Kaldei/EasySave/README.md

 * Unit price: 200 € HT
 * Annual maintenance contract 5/7 8-17h (updates included): 12% purchase price (tacit renewal annual contract with revaluation based on the SYNTEC index)

-During this project we are responsible of the archiutecture of the application, the development and the managment of differents versions, but also the user documentation.
+During this project we are responsible of the architecture of the application, the development and the management of different versions, but also the user documentation.
 In order for our code to be reusable by another team, we have respected certain constraints and tools (cf <a href="#built-with">Built With</a>).

-### Release dates :
-* Version 1 : 25-11-2020
-* Version 2 : 07-12-2020
-* Version 3 : 17-12-2020

 ### Built With